Login UI: Components

 Your project should now look something like this in the Projects view:

-The wizard constructs the Screen01 component using instances of a rectangle component that forms the background, a Button, and a Text component that displays some text.
+The wizard constructs the Screen01 component using a rectangle component as the background, a Button, and a Text component that displays some text.

-Note: The visibility of views depends on the selected workspace, so your Qt Design Studio might look somewhat different from the above image.
-To open hidden views, select View > Views.
-For more information about moving views around, see Managing Workspaces.
+Note: The visibility of views depends on the selection of views on the selected workspace, so your Qt Design Studio might look somewhat different from the image above.
+To open and close views, select View > Views.
+For more information about arranging the Qt Design Studio workspace, see Managing workspaces.

 Remove the button and the text component from the UI to have a clean workspace.
 Later in this tutorial, you will add and modify them as you need.

-To remove this button, select it and press Backspace.
+To remove this button, select it and select Backspace.
 Repeat for the text component.

 Next, you will edit the values of the properties of the component instances to create the main page of the UI.